nix-community/nixos-anywhere/docs/howtos/no-os.md

 nix run github:nix-community/nixos-anywhere -- --flake '.#myconfig' nixos@fec0::5054:ff:fe12:3456
 ```

-This example assumes a flake in the curent directory containing a configuration
+This example assumes a flake in the current directory containing a configuration
 named `myconfig`.